 Specify a MATLAB® expression to evaluate when the assertion fails.
 Because the expression is evaluated in the MATLAB workspace, define all variables used in the expression in that workspace.

-Selecting this check box causes the Check Input Resolution block to halt the simulation when the block's output is zero and display an error message in the Simulation Diagnostics Viewer.
+Selecting this check box causes the Check Input Resolution block to halt the simulation when the block's output is zero and display an error in the Diagnostic Viewer.
 Otherwise, the block displays a warning message in the MATLAB Command Window and continues the simulation.